 Around 2005, I took a tour of Stone Brewing in Escondido, California.
 During the tour, I learned that one of the first steps they take when making their ales is to strip all the minerals out of the water and then rebuild the water using a custom mineral blend.
-The custom blend was designed to mimic the water used in the Burton region of England, which is an area that is known for producing outstanding ales for hundreds of years.
+The custom blend was designed to mimic the water used in the Burton region of England, which has been known for producing outstanding ales for hundreds of years.

 But what about coffee?

-The general advice for the longest time has been a vague directive to use clean water and that the water should taste good by itself.
+For the longest time, the general advice has been a vague directive to use clean water and that the water should taste good by itself.
 In other words, don’t try to make good coffee with water you don’t like.
 This simple advice works, but it is not the end of the story.

 Coffee can taste better or worse depending upon the mineral profile of the water used.
-In Italy, as you go from the North to the South, the roast profiles get darker.
-And if you go up to the Scandinavian countries you’ll the mineral profile there matches their light roasting profiles.
+In Italy, the roast profiles get darker as you go from the North to the South.
+In the Scandinavian countries, the mineral profile matches their light roasting profiles.

-Chromatic Coffee in Santa Clara, California has two water inputs for their espresso machine.
+Chromatic Coffee in Santa Clara, California, has two water inputs for their espresso machine.
 Each water is custom-built via filtration to get the exact TDS (total dissolved solids) to match the roast profile of the two espressos.
 The lighter espresso gets water with less TDS.
 How is the taste?
 Unbelievable.
 I spent a year in the Bay Area, and they were the best.
-They were pulling delicate flavors out of espresso that I didn’t even think was possible.
+They pulled delicate flavors out of espresso that I didn’t even think was possible.

 Custom Water For Us

-Roasters and cafes are tweaking their water profiles to make their coffee taste better.
-What about the home brewer?
-This is the problem Third Wave Water has tackled.
-They have created two custom mineral profiles: Classic and Espresso.
-Add a packet to a gallon of distilled water and you now have a water profile that should make your coffee taste better.
+Roasters and cafes are tweaking their water profiles to improve the taste of their coffee.
+But what about the home brewer?
+Third Wave Water has tackled this problem by creating two custom mineral profiles: Classic and Espresso.
+Add a packet to a gallon of distilled water, and you should have a water profile that improves the taste of your coffee.

 Third Wave Water adds magnesium for sweetness and calcium for a balanced body.
-They highlight the acidity in the coffee the profile has low alkalinity.
+They highlight the coffee’s acidity, but the profile has low alkalinity.

 I asked Third Wave to explain the difference between the two mineral profiles.
 Here was their response: